Cfauto28/AlphaverLauncherRecreation/README.md

 # AlphaverLauncherRecreation (Cfauto 28 Fork)
-It's a recreation of [Minecraft Alpha 1.0.16 Versions ARG](https://www.youtube.com/@user-le2ev9cj8q) launcher.

-Feel free to create a pull request to add/fix stuff.
+It's a recreation of the Minecraft Alpha 1.0.16.05 Launcher Feel free to create a pull request to add/fix stuff.

 # Screenshot(s)